Leonard013/Emotional_Music_Synthesizer/docs/README.md

 <h3> $$step = step_{pred} \cdot ( 1- l \cdot  \gamma)$$ $$duration = duration_{pred} \cdot ( 1- l \cdot  \delta)$$ </h3>
 where:
 $step_{pred}$ and $duration_{pred}$ are the step and duration from the the FFNN and $l \in$ { -1, 1 }

-## Installation

-To replicate the Music Generator system, users will need to set up a Python environment and download the required datasets.
-The project utilizes libraries such as `pretty_midi` for MIDI file manipulation and `tensorflow` for model training and inference.

-## Quick Start

-After setting up the environment and datasets, users can train their model using the provided scripts.
-The training process involves parsing MIDI files to extract musical notes, training the RNN model on this data, and then using the model to generate new music based on initial note sequences.

 ## Authors and Acknowledgements